jsuites/jsuites/content/docs/v4/javascript-html-editor/tracking-for-form-changes.md

-title: Getting Started with jSuites JavaScript Rich Forms
+title: Tracking changes in elements from a form
-keywords: Javascript rich form plugin, HTML form, validations on a HTML form.
+keywords: Javascript rich form plugin, HTML form, tracking changes, are you sure
-description: This sections brings more information about the jSuites rich form plugin, including events, methods and other configurations.
+description: This feature of the rich form plugin alerts the user when leaving a page without saving any changes in a HTML form

 Tracking changes in the elements of a form
 ==========================================

-jSuites.form alert the user for unsaved changes in a form before leaving the page. _Are you sure?_
+Alert the user for unsaved changes in a form before leaving the page. _Are you sure?_

 How it works
 ------------